RAB: Provable Robustness Against Backdoor Attacks: Introduction

-Backdoor attacks have been studied extensively recently.
-For these type of attacks, an attacker adds small backdoor patterns to a subset of training instances such that the trained model is biased towards test images with the same patterns~\cite{gu2019badnets,chen2017targeted}.
+In particular, to carry out a backdoor attack, an attacker adds small backdoor patterns to a subset of training instances such that the trained model is biased toward test images with the same patterns~\cite{gu2019badnets,chen2017targeted}.
 Such attacks can be applied to various real-world scenarios such as online face recognition systems~\cite{li2016data,chen2017targeted}.
-In this paper, we present the first verification process RAB to provide provable robustness for ML models against backdoor attacks.
-Specifically, as shown in Figure~\ref{fig:framework}, our \textbf{certification goal} is to guarantee \textit{that the prediction of a classifier will stay the same, no matter what patterns an attacker adds to the training set as long as these patterns are within an $L_p$-ball of radius $R$.}
+In this paper, we present the first certification process, referred to as RAB, which offers provable robustness for ML models against backdoor attacks.
+As shown in Figure~\ref{fig:framework}, our \textbf{certification goal} is to guarantee \textit{that a test instance, which may contain backdoor patterns, will be classified the same, independent of whether the models were trained on data with or without backdoors, as long as the embedded backdoor patterns are within an $L_p$-ball of radius $R$.} We formally define the corresponding threat model and our certification goal in Section~\ref{s:threat}.

-Note that one can certify against a label flipping attack by setting a limit to how many labels in the training set may be flipped such that it does not affect the final prediction.
-This kind of guarantee has been analyzed in concurrent work~\cite{rosenfeld2020certified} by adapting randomized smoothing, while it focuses on a different certification goal.